17 October 2025

 Wednesday 3rd December | Year 3 – 6 Assembly – 2:15pm | |

-Thursday 4th December | Prep 2026 Meet the Teacher | |
+Thursday 4th December | Prep 2026 Meet your teacher session | |

 Friday 5th December | Year 4 – 6 Swimming Carnival | |

-10 | Monday 8th December | |
+10 | Monday 8th December | 2026 Step Up Session with teachers |

-Tuesday 9th December | International Day of Persons with Disabilities | |
+Tuesday 9th December | Report Cards Sent out | |

 Wednesday 10th December | 2026 class letters e-mailed out | |